 How the right to counsel is administered and structured

 Branch of government: executive

-The Office of the Public Defender is a statewide public defender system in the executive branch.
+The Office of Defense Services is a statewide public defender system in the executive branch.
 It is led by a chief public defender who is appointed directly by the governor.

 How the right to counsel is funded